 May your children who can’t wait…one…more…minute for Christmas delight you!

 May you find joy in the midst of any mayhem!
 May you not care about scattered toys, messy kitchens, or unmade beds, and instead laugh, reminisce, tell stories, read, drink hot chocolate, and be amazed by the simple beauty of a strand of lights on a tree.
-May all five of your senses sing a choir of gladness for the fact that Christ chose to come to Earth for you and for me.

 God sent us a baby born in a stable to save an unstable world!